abollas99/home-lab/README.md

 ###### Unfortunately, this is not an Omada switch, so it won’t be managed by an Omada controller.
 Consequently, it’s likely to be replaced in the future.

 ### Raspberry pi 3 B+
-- Currently Single DNS Server
-- Eventually will be backup DNS Server
+- DNS Server: I currently have it set up running as the primary and secondary DNS Server
+- Pi-Hole:
+- Future Plan:

 # Whats to Come